vaughnteegarden/slate/source/includes/_howtoclickandcollect.md

 `DeliveryUnit` (Android) is created using the chosen `supportedPaymentMethod` and the address id of the pick up store.

-`DeliveryMethod` has no need of an id for the object creation, so an empty `String` used to feel the `addressId` present in the constructor.
+`DeliveryMethod` (IOS) has no need of an id for the object creation, so an empty `String` used to feel the `addressId` present in the constructor.

 See the `extension_attributes` node for this store id.